ckling/promoss/readme.md

 After each 10 runs, important parameters are stored in the output_Promoss/ subfolder, with the number of runs as folder name.
 The clusters_X file contains the topic loadings of each cluster of the Xth metadata.
 The topktopics file contains the top words of each topic (the number of returned top words can be set via the -topk parameter).

 ### Mandatory parameter
 * directory 		String.
-Gives the directory of the texts.txt and groups.txt file.
+Gives the directory of the texts.txt file.

 ### Optional parameters:
 * T			Integer.
-Number of truncated topics
+Number of topics.
+Default: 100
 * RUNS			Integer.
 Number of iterations the sampler will run.
 Default: 200
 * SAVE_STEP		Integer.
 Number of iterations after which the learned paramters are saved.
 Default: 10
 * TRAINING_SHARE		Double.
 Gives the share of documents which are used for training (0 to 1).
 Default: 1